anonymone/Neural-Architecture-Search/README.md

 This is the latest review of NAS.

 ## 3.Papers
+This block is collated by Jinwen Pan(潘婧文).
+Thanks for her contributions!

 1. Read notes
     - 2018.02.12, ICML2018, [Efficient Neural Architecture Search via Parameter Sharing](https://arxiv.org/abs/1802.03268)
     This paper proposed a idea of boosting training process by applying transfer learning.
 This work's base assumption is that Transfer learning can obtain a not-bad model in limited time.